yashwanthN24/LinuxPractice/README.md

 netstat -tuln
  # shows all ports already in use so that you can use a different port or kill those ports and reuse them for your application
 ```
+Lets say you have a situation wherein the client complaints that there is a latency in  the response
+tcp lets you analyse network packets and diagnosing the connectivity issues

+use `sudo tcpdump -i enX0 port 80`

+ping www.google.com (To test server connectivity and dns resolution and see if we are recieved packets from the server _

+traceroute   to check the  latency that can occur in trasfer of packets between different hops between your ip to the destination ip

+traceroute www.google.com

+disk utilization

+df -h

+if i have to check the size that a directory is taking

+du -sh directorypath

+du -sh opt

+free -h (To check memory utilization)

+journalctl (very important when dealing with services , say you have nginx service and want to check its logs , these services are run by systemd

+journalctl -u nginx (shows the logs of nginx service)

+journalctl -u nginx -f (to show float logs in real time of nginx service)

+journalctl -b  (to check the logs from the boot time onwards)

+lsof -i :port (to find which app is using this port)

+tail -n 10 /var/log/auth.log (To see last 10 lines of this log file)

+head -n 10 /var/log/auth.log (To see first 10 lines of this log file)

+tail -f /var/log/auth.log (To see real time floating logs of this file)

+Shortcuts

+history => To get back all commands executed in past say you dont remember the command but you know its something related to export

+press ctrl + r to search start typing export Keeping pressing ctrl + r till you get the exact match one you found right arrow and enter done

+instead of doing `history | grep export`

+then for changing the ui the name that gets displayed change `export PS1="yashwanth $PWD`